huizezhang-sherry/ETC4860/README.md

 - `j` for `video_id`;
 - `t` for `frame_id` and
 - `k` for `au_id`.

+The `Y` variables are multivariate as Presence and Intensity. [put math in ]

 Using the tidy principle, the data is in a tsibble format with `index = frame_id` and `key = c("judge_id, video_id)`.
 Different measurements on the presence and intensity of each action units are the variables.